 The board has sole discretion to approve instructional materials for the school district.
-The board delegates this authority to licensed employees to determine which instructional materials, other than textbooks, will be utilized by the school district.
-The Superintendent will provide licensed employees necessary training to ensure selected instructional materials comply with applicable laws.
-All instructional materials are available for review upon request and subject to all applicable laws.
+This authority is delegated to licensed employees to determine which instructional materials, other than textbooks, will be utilized by and purchased by the school district.

 In reviewing current instructional materials for continued use and in selecting additional instructional materials, licensed employees will consider the current and future needs of the school district as well as the changes and the trends in education and society.
 It is the responsibility of the superintendent to report to the board the action taken by licensed employees.